Forgiveness

 All of this began to change when, at age thirty-three, I apprenticed to a medicine woman.
 She was as brutal in pointing out my weaknesses as she was compassionate in acknowledging my strengths.
 She forced me to dive deep and breathe while in the grasp of fear.
 Upon surfacing, I saw that all emotion is self-imposed.
 I alone am responsible for the choices I make.
 As my awareness grew, I began to own who I am – a wounded warrior made stronger for having faced that which terrorized me.

 Naively, or perhaps wishfully, I thought I had finally battled this demon for the last time.
 Again, I thought wrong.
 Releasing negative emotion is like peeling away the layers of an onion – we clear different aspects at different times, until we reach the core and identify the source within.
-Since I have not yet reached the central part of this devastating emotion, it made a return visit, and very recently.
+Since I had not yet reached the central part of this devastating emotion, it made a return visit, and very recently.

 I closed my eyes and moved into the hurt.
 I gasped and caught my breath as the pain ignited and burned my heart.
 For the first time in my life, I willingly held and comforted that little child so brutally abused and ignored all those years ago.
 Once her needs were met, a voice spoke to me: